We will get back to you as soon as possible.Close

 The Lodge Bar is a popular establishment in its own right, serving hotel guests and locals the finest selection of lagers, CAMRA awarded cask ales, cocktails and spirits.
 Hot drinks are also served daily alongside our highly praised home cooked menu.
 The Lodge Bar is the perfect place to sit and relax before a night out on the town or equally as your final destination after a hard day’s shopping in Chester’s boutiques.
-The Lodge Bar has won Silver Award in the ‘Best Bar’ category at the ‘Chester Food and Drink Awards’ two years running, and has been included in CAMRA’s Good Beer Guide 2014 after winning CAMRA’s prestigious pub of the season award for its good value and well-kept real ales.
+The Lodge Bar has won Silver Award in the ‘Best Bar’ category at the ‘Chester Food and Drink Awards’ two years running, and has been included in CAMRA’s Good Beer Guide every year since 2014, as well as winning their prestigious pub of the season award for its good value and well-kept real ales.
 Open until 11pm throughout the week, and midnight Friday and Saturday, the Lodge Bar is the perfect accompaniment to your stay at the Bawn Lodge Hotel.

 The Lodge Bar serves a selection of traditional pub meals, and light snacks including sandwiches and ciabattas daily from 12pm to 8pm.
 All meals are reasonably priced and are home cooked on site by our trained chefs.
 We use only the best ingredients sourced from award winning local suppliers.
-All chicken on our menu is free range and along with the rest of the meat on our menu is sourced from high quality local butchers Dave Joinson and Geoff Hughes.
-All fruits and vegetables on our menu are sourced from local greengrocer ‘J R Goodyear’ and our bread products are provided by local Bakery ‘Wallis’’.
+All chicken on our menu is free range and along with the rest of the meat on our menu is sourced from high quality local butcher Geoff Hughes.
+All fruits and vegetables on our menu are sourced from local greengrocer ‘Perry's Produce’.
 We add seasonal specials to our menu throughout the year so keep an eye out in the bar for our new additions!

-The Bawn Lodge has a large contemporary dining room and lounge area along with a spacious garden terrace and beer garden, so whatever the weather there is somewhere comfortable to enjoy our food.
+The Bawn Lodge has a large contemporary dining area along with a newly refurbished spacious garden terrace and beer garden, so whatever the weather there is somewhere comfortable to enjoy our food.

 The menu includes a large selection of dishes suitable for all dietary preferences including vegetarian meals and a selection of fish options, and can all be tailored for anyone with specific allergies.
 Feel free to ask any of our trained staff if you have any questions.
 Our ‘From the Grill’ section of our menu offers an extensive range of burgers and steaks to satisfy all you meat lovers too, so there really is something for everyone!